doddlesoft/shopper/docs/integrations/api/items.md

   -d '{"name": "Example Item Five", "meal_id": 1}'
 ```

-The response body when creating an item for a list or meal is exactly the same as above, you simply get the newly created item.
+The response body when creating an item for a list or meal is exactly the same as above, you just get the new item.

 #### Adding an existing item to a list or meal